ArpanDFrank/2.-Digit-Classifier-SVC/README.md

 Matplotlib: Matplotlib is useful for visualizing data and model performance, aiding in the analysis and interpretation of results. pip install matplotlib

+Download Dataset of kaggle mnist 784 for digit detection